Impact of the Fizeau drag effect on Goos-H\"{a}nchen shifts in graphene: Model and Expressions for GH Shift with Fizeau Drag

 \subsection{General expressions for GH shifts}

-The incident wave on the geometry presented in Fig. \ref{1} undergoes partial transmission and partial reflection through the substrate layer to reach the graphene.
-The wave can be expressed as $k_{0x}(y,0)=\frac{1}{\sqrt{2\pi}}\int f(k_y)e^{i k_y y} d k_y$ in the plane $z=0$, where $k_{0y}=k_0\sin\theta_i$ is its $y$ component and $f(k_y)$ is defined by $f(k_y)$=$\frac{\beta_y}{\sqrt{2}}\exp\{-\beta^2_y(k_y-k_{y0})^2/4\}$ where $\beta$ represents the half width of the incident wave and $\beta_y=\beta\sin\theta_i$ is its $y$ component.
-Assuming that the incident wave has a sufficiently large width, that is, $\Delta k\ll k$, the Goos-Hänchen shifts for the reflected and transmitted beams can be obtained using stationary phase theory~\cite{Wang2008PRA,cheng2014giant}, which has been demonstrated to be accurate for structures containing graphene~\cite{li2014experimental,song2012giant}.
+The incident beam on the geometry presented in Fig. \ref{1} undergoes partial transmission and partial reflection through the substrate layer to reach the graphene.
+The electric field of the incident beam can be expressed as $E_{x}(y,z=0)=\frac{1}{\sqrt{2\pi}}\int f(q)e^{i q y} d q$ ~\cite{Li2003PRL,Wang2008PRA}.
+We assume a Gaussian beam with an angular spectrum $f(q)$=$\frac{w_y}{\sqrt{2}}\exp\{-w^2_y(q-k_0 \sin\theta_i)^2/4\}$ where $w_y=w_0/\cos\theta_i$ with $w_0$ is the beam waist and $f(q)$ is distributed around $k_0 \sin\theta_i$.
+Assuming that the incident wave has a sufficiently large width, that is, $\Delta k\ll k$, the GH shifts for the reflected and transmitted beams can be obtained using stationary phase theory~\cite{Wang2008PRA,cheng2014giant}, which has been demonstrated to be accurate for structures containing graphene~\cite{li2014experimental,song2012giant}.
 To facilitate this, we start the analysis with the standard characteristic matrix approach~\cite{Wang2008PRA,Wang2013PRL}, where the input and output of the electric field propagating through each medium in the structure are related via the transfer matrix.

 where $\alpha_j=k^z_j/k_0$, $k^z_j=\sqrt{\varepsilon_j k^2-k^2_y}$ is the \textit{z}-component of the incident wave vector $k_0$ in medium $j$ such that $k_0=2\pi/\lambda$ is the wave vector in vacuum. $d_j$ is the thickness of the $j$th medium where $j$=1,2,3.
 For the three-layered nanostructure in our model, the total transfer matrix is